 IS THERE ENERGY GEL AVAILABLE ON THE COURSE?

 No energy gels are provided for the race.
 Water and Powerade are provided at water stations.
-5K runners will pass 2 water stations.
+5K runners will pass two water stations.

 WHAT SPORTS BEVERAGE WILL BE ON THE COURSE?